 The home-building industry expects that aging will be the second-biggest influence on home design in the next few years [source: NAHB].
 A concept home received a coveted 2012 Best of 50+ Housing Award from the NAHB for a home that meets the physical needs and lifestyle of baby boomers.

-INFLUENCE the market with your buying power to demand and expect age-friendly excellence.
+3. INFLUENCE the market with your buying power.
+Demand and expect age-friendly excellence and an all-inclusive design.